-CON: It is true that you can find more and different types of buyers by offering to finance yourself.
+CON: Offering contract for deed homes requires that you trust the buyers to be reliable.
+It is true that you can find more and different types of buyers by offering to finance yourself.
 However, it's important to keep in mind that when you take on buyers who may have already been rejected by banks, that you open yourself up to a level of risk the banks considered unacceptable.

 Can You Wait to Receive Full Market Value of the Home?

-CON: Some seller-financing arrangements call for a traditional 15 or 30 year mortgage.
-Many more involve a 30 year amortization with a balloon payment due at five years.
+CON: You must be prepared to wait on receiving the sales price of your home.
+Some seller-financing arrangements call for a traditional 15- or 30-year mortgage.
+Many more involve a 30-year amortization with a balloon payment due at five years.
 By structuring it this way, you can get the balance owed when the buyer refinances.
 However, even five years can be a long time to have the profits from your home tied up.
 If you will need the money sooner, say for retirement or college tuition, seller-financing may not be a good fit for you.

 Bottom Line: Each home and each seller is unique.
 What works well for one seller may not for you.
 By considering all of the potential pros and cons of seller-financing, you can decide what's best for you and your family. #hw

-There probably isn’t any Nashville home seller who wouldn’t want to sell his house for as much money as possible.
-As tempting it may be to drive the asking price upwards to increase the profits made, overpricing usually makes it more difficult to sell any dwelling, especially considering how most homebuyers either work with realtors, or are educated enough to know when someone is trying to screw them over.
+There probably isn't a single Nashville luxury home seller who wouldn't want to sell their house for as much money as possible.
+As tempting as it may be to drive the asking price upwards to increase the profits made, overpricing usually makes it more difficult to sell any dwelling, especially considering how most homebuyers either work with agents, or are educated enough to know when someone is trying to screw them over.

 While there are numerous factors which could help the seller bag a better deal, it's important to not raise the asking price irrationally.
 Here are some points that prompt people to raise their asking prices unreasonably high: